cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/_index.md

 People are complicated and contain many layers at once.
 Perhaps at work someone is a dedicated scientist (Orange), but at home they find deep solace in their simple, unquestioning Catholicism (Blue).
 And maybe their passion is camping (Beige).
 How do you put that person into just one Spiral stage?
 I find it seems to work better to focus on group behaviors.
 Those seem to average out to one stage or another.
 So a science organization is Orange and the Catholic church is Blue.

 And countries contain a mix of groups, each at its own stage.
-For example the U.S. right not finds the Republican party succumbing to an unhealthy form of Red while the Democrats are an interesting combination of stages but predominantly Orange and Green.
+For example the U.S. currently finds the Republican party succumbing to an unhealthy form of Red while the Democrats are an interesting combination of stages but predominantly Orange and Green.

 ### It assumes an order